But you, Lord, do not be far from me. You are my strength; come quickly to help me. Psalm 22:19

 When these storms hit, we can become paralyzed and exhausted by the immensity of the destruction.
 Trying to rebuild our strength and take a step forward each day can be overwhelming.
 These are the times when we depend entirely on the wisdom of our Lord because we cannot make sense of the situation.

 King David experienced destruction in his life from many battles and storms.
 Each time he learned to trust in God for wisdom and guidance.
-He left us a gift in the Psalms with prayers that ask for or tell of God’s wisdom, comfort and strength in times of trouble.
+He left us a gift in the Psalms with prayers that ask for or tell of God’s wisdom, comfort, and strength in times of trouble.
+(NIV)

-Psalm 22:19 But you, LORD, do not be far from me.
+Psalm 22:19 But you, Lord, do not be far from me.
 You are my strength; come quickly to help me.
-(NIV)

-Psalm 28:7 The LORD is my strength and my shield; my heart trusts in him, and he helps me.
-(NIV)
+Psalm 28:7 The Lord is my strength and my shield; my heart trusts in him, and he helps me.

-Psalm 20:1-2 May the LORD answer you when you are in distress; may the name of the God of Jacob protect you.2 May he send you help from the sanctuary and grant you support from Zion.
-(NIV)
+Psalm 20:1-2 May the Lord answer you when you are in distress; may the name of the God of Jacob protect you.
+May he send you help from the sanctuary and grant you support from Zion.

-No matter how large or small your storm is, no matter the amount of destruction that the storm left in its path, you are not alone.
+No matter how large or small your storm is, no matter how much was lost or destroyed, you are not alone.
 God is with you and powerful enough to support you and help you sort out, clean up and overcome the challenges.
-Seek Him as you pick up the pieces and rebuild from the destruction of your storm.
+So, seek Him as you pick up the pieces and rebuild from the destruction of your storm.